directus/directus/readme.md

 * Bug fixes and misc changes bump the patch

 For more information on semantic versioning, please visit [http://semver.org/](http://semver.org/).

+## Database Types ##
+While Directus has been abstracted to allow for different database adapters in the future, currently only MySQL is supported.
+We hope that as we gain additional contributors we can expand Directus to support additional database types.

 ## Screenshots ##